ChisomJude/Hands-on-Devops-Project/Contribution/Project1/readme.md

    git merge origin/main
    git push -u origin <new-branch-name>
    ```
-7. Navigate to github, confirm your cloned branch is updated and send in a pull request to the master of the main branch
+7. Navigate to github, confirm your forked branch was updated, and send in a pull request to the master of the main branch

+For more explanation - watch [SCA Lagos Project with First Contribution](https://www.youtube.com/watch?v=7hpMeh68f10&t=73s)